jagerber48/sciform/docs/source/usage.rst

 will change :class:`sfloat` formatting.
 Global configuration settings are, thus, most useful for controlling the behavior of :class:`sfloat` formatting.
-Global configuration settings (1) allow :class:`sfloat` format specification strings to be shortened and simplified and (2) provide the only means to modify the prefixes available for :class:`sfloat` formatting.
+In particular, not all avaible options can be accessed using the :ref:`FSML <fsml>`, so the only way to modify these options while using :class:`sfloat` formatting is via the global configuration settings.